davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

-From this, we can see that when a new _Intent_ is created, the application queries the system regarding the status do a permission, with a little search online we can say, with some certainty, this is a **permission related with the capability of a package to install other packages**, and if the application has this permission, it then starts the activity which takes us to the _onCreate_ method.
+From this, we observe that when a new _Intent_ is created, the application queries the system regarding the status of a permission.
+With a brief online search, we can reasonably assert that this is a **permission related to the capability of a package to install other packages**.
+If the application has this permission, it proceeds to start the activity, leading us to the _onCreate_ method.

 ```java
 public final void onCreate(Bundle bundle) {